jlevy/funlog/README.md

 and can log arguments briefly but clearly, abbreviating arguments like long strings or dataclasses.

+I'm publishing it standalone since I have found over the years I frequently want to drop it into projects.
+It's often even easier to use than quick print debugging.

+In addition to logging calls, it lets you do very lightweight profiling by having warnings in production when certain functions are take more than a specified amount of time.
+Finally, you can use the decorators to get tallies of function calls and runtimes per function after a program runs a while or at exit.

+It deliberately has **zero dependencies** and is a single file with ~500 lines of code.

+## Options

-The decorator is simple with reasonable defaults but is also fully customizable with optional arguments to the decorator.
+The `log_calls()` decorator is simple with reasonable defaults but is also fully customizable with optional arguments to the decorator.
 You can control whether to show arg values and return values:

 - `show_args` to log the function arguments (truncating at `truncate_length`)